cliffordvickrey/malarkey/README.md

 Arguments:
 * `text` (string): The source text
 * `lookBehind` (int): The number of words to look behind when determining the next state of the Markov chain.
 The higher the number, the more coherent will be the randomly-generated text.
 Defaults to 2
-* `ignoreLineBreaks` (bool): Whether to skip over line breaks in the source text, such that no line breaks will appear in the generated output.
-Defaults to FALSE

 The returned chain object implements `Serializable` and `JsonSerializable` for persistence and portability purposes.